 The 8th grade curriculum explores U.S. History under the lens of the guiding question: "How accessible is the American Dream to all Americans?"
 Students study historical events prior to World War I, contemporary issues, and the ideas surrounding the experiences and rights of all who live in America.
 The goals of the course are to foster a better understanding of the experience of various groups throughout American history, to recognize the different chapters in the American story, and to understand our individual roles and responsibilities living in the United States.

 Featured Project: 3rd Grade Pizza Box

-Whether developing an iPhone app or improving public transportation, research is a key part of the process.
 In this project, students learn to gather important facts as they read and organize that information to develop a complete picture.
 Students understand what it means to become an "expert" on a topic, and how to connect with an audience about what they've learned.

 - Apply knowledge of historic, political, social, economic, cultural, and geographic systems and patterns to better understand the present.

 - Pose thoughtful questions about the past, present, and future.